nikolio/adnotium/README.md

 * The site rebuilding & uploading: When you run the command to build your website, the comments from the acccepted folder get included and built in the relevant post.
 Additionally you could have sth like a cron job to rebuild the website with any new accepted comments automatically!

-It can be done asyncronously.
-So you do not need to give up privacy, convenience, or money and attention making sure backend servers and subcriptions are up and running! :smiley:
+It can be done asynchronously.
+So you do not need to give up privacy, convenience, or money and attention making sure backend servers and subcriptions are up and running! yay! :smiley:

 The great part in this concept, is that you can choose the email client of your choice.
 Setting up your comments this way could make yoube arch & os independent